Pete Gallego: Sul Ross State

+In May 2020 Chancellor Brian McCall announced Gallego as the sole finalist to become the 13th president of Sul Ross State (SRSU).
+In June, the Texas State University System Board of Regents confirmed him as the first SRSU alum to serve as president.
+He began his presidency at the four-campus university at the height of the COVID-19 pandemic as it faced declining enrollment.

+During his tenure, the university successfully moved classes online and slowly transitioned back to partial in-person classes.
+The university's endowment grew in size, and it awarded more degrees per year, including to Hispanic, minority, and economically-disadvantaged students, while raising its graduation rates.
+A member of its rodeo team won a national championship (bull riding) for the first time since 1983.

+Gallego resigned as president in June 2022 and was named president emeritus by the Board of Regents.

 Political positions

 Healthcare

 Gallego opposes repeal of the Affordable Care Act and voted against repeal in May 2013.
-Gallego's support for the Affordable Care Act has been attacked in advertisements by the Libre Initiative, a conservative Hispanic outreach group.
+Gallego's support for the Affordable Care Act was attacked in advertisements by the Libre Initiative, a conservative Hispanic outreach group.

-Gallego opposes a Medicare voucher system and says that he supports Medicaid expansion and prescription drug negotiations.
+Gallego opposed a Medicare voucher system and supported Medicaid expansion and prescription drug negotiations.

 Abortion

 Gallego supported an abortion law allowing minors to get an abortion with parental consent.
 Under the legislation a minor would have been able to bypass the requirement for parental consent by petitioning a judge.

 Immigration

 Gallego has said that border security and immigration reform are two separate issues.
 He advocates improved "worker accountability programs, using border security as an economic tool and aiding the current 11 million undocumented individuals in a path to citizenship", writing with several others in an opinion piece in the El Paso Times that, "We can no longer delay immigration reform.
 The time to move forward is now."
 Gallego has said "Most people don't really care where the idea comes from.
 They want action, they want something to happen, and they're tired of the prolonged conversation."
 Gallego has expressed support for President Obama's immigration policies.
 He supports the DREAM Act.

 In 2014, Gallego invited Speaker of the House John Boehner to the Southern Border to view the humanitarian crisis and discuss the matter with local border patrol agents and community members.